Page highlights

 3. Smoking refers to people those reporting that they smoke 'daily' or 'at least weekly', and smoking any combination of combustible cigarettes, cigars, pipes or waterpipes.
 It does not include use of electronic cigarettes/vapes or other personal vaporising devices where users inhale vapour rather than smoke.

 4. Smoking data were calculated by the Cancer Council of Victoria.
-Smoking rates for 1980–1992 were sourced from surveys conducted by the Anti-Cancer Council of Victoria; smoking rates for 1995–2019 were sourced from the National Drug Strategy Household Survey.
-Blank cells mean that data was not available.
+Smoking rates for 1980–1992 were sourced from surveys conducted by the Anti-Cancer Council of Victoria.
+Smoking rates for 1995–2019 were sourced from the National Drug Strategy Household Survey.

-5. In this report, deaths registered in 2018 and earlier are based on the final version of cause of death data; deaths registered in 2019 are based on the revised version; and deaths registered in 2020 and 2021 are based on the preliminary version.
+5. Deaths registered in 2018 and earlier are based on the final version of cause of death data.
+Deaths registered in 2019 are based on the revised version and deaths registered in 2020 and 2021 are based on the preliminary version.
 Revised and preliminary versions are subject to further revision by the Australian Bureau of Statistics (ABS).

 Source: AIHW analysis of the AIHW National Mortality Database, Scollo and Winstanley 2019 (Chronic Obstructive Pulmonary Disease 2023 Supplementary data table 4.1).